ratchov/snfmt/README.md

-# snfmt - extensible snprintf-like conversion
+# snfmt - user-defined conversions for snprintf()

 ## Description

-The `snfmt()` function produces a string according to the given format, similarly to `snprintf()`.
-Custom conversions may be used between curly brackets.
-They are performed by the call-back function passed as the first `snfmt()` argument.
+The `snfmt()` function formats strings by calling `snprintf()`, but allows the caller to define additional conversions.
+For each occurrence of an user-defined conversion in the format string, `snfmt()` invokes the user-provided call-back function that implements the conversions.

-Example:
+Examples:

     snfmt(myfunc, buf, size, "x = %d, ptr = {myobj:%p}", x, ptr);
     snfmt(myfunc, buf, size, "blob = {hexdump:%p,%u}", blob, sizeof(blob));

-Custom conversion specifiers (ex. `"myobj:%p"`) are composed by a name, and an optional colon followed by a comma-separated list of %-based specifiers.
+The user-defined conversion specifiers in the format strings are between curly brackets.
+They are composed by a name, and an optional colon followed by a comma-separated list of `%`-based specifiers that match `snfmt()` variadic arguments.
+This syntax makes `snfmt()` format strings work with `snprintf()` as well, allowing compilers to report format string errors.

-The call-back function is called by `snfmt()` whenever a custom conversion needs to be performed.
-Its prototype is as follows:
+The call-back function is passed as the first `snfmt()` argument.
+It is defined as follows:

     union snfmt_arg {
             long long i;